 Yes.
 Some studies have shown an increase in fertility problems among women with heavy alcohol exposure.
 It is best to avoid alcohol while trying to get pregnant.

-Can drinking alcohol cause a miscarriage?
+Can drinking alcohol cause a miscarriage or pregnancy loss?

 Yes.
 Some studies reported higher rates of miscarriage and stillbirth with alcohol use during pregnancy.